project-allocator/project-allocator/README.md

 Lens is a Kubernetes IDE which lets you easily debug and monitor your Project Allocator instance once deployed.

-You can install Lens at https://k8slens.dev/.
+You can install Lens from their official website: [https://k8slens.dev/](https://k8slens.dev/).

 Before you launch Lens, run the following commands: